mavolin/dismock/README.md

 ### Using a Different Discord Library

-If you use another Discord API library than arikawa, there is a small additional step required:
-Instead of using `NewSession` or `NewState` use `New`.
+Because the mocking is done on a network level, you are not limited to arikawa for mocking.
-You can then use the `http.Client` of the `Mocker` as the client of your favorite lib.
+When creating a `Mocker` just use `dismock.New` and use the `http.Client` of the mocker as client for a library of your choice.
-For discordgo that would look like this:

 ```go
 m := dismock.New(t)